The Caregiver Archetype: The Backbone of Society

 From the customer perspective, one potential pitfall of the Caregiver Archetype brands is the risk of developing an overreliance on the brand.
 Customers may become too dependent on these brands, hindering their ability to be accountable for their care.
 For instance, a customer might become reliant on a personal care brand that offers constant guidance and advice rather than seeking out information and making their own choices.

-Furthermore, customers may need to help to distinguish between genuine Caregiver brands and those that merely adopt the facade for marketing purposes.
+Furthermore, customers may need help distinguishing between genuine Caregiver brands and those that merely adopt the facade for marketing purposes.
 This issue can lead to disappointment and disillusionment when a brand fails to meet customer expectations.
 To mitigate this risk, customers are becoming savvier and capable of discerning genuine commitment to care from shallow marketing and PR spin.

 How do Brands Align with the Caregiver Archetype?